gdevenyi/NeuroAnsible/README.md

 ## Sponsorship

-This software is developed and supported by [Gabriel Devenyi Consulting](https://gabriel.devenyi.ca/consulting/)
+This software is developed and supported by [Gabriel Devenyi Consulting](https://gabriel.devenyi.ca/consulting/).

+To request support in the use of this deployment software, or request additional software be added, please contact us.

 ## Prerequisites